Jason Priestley: Career

 In August 2016, Priestley was inducted into Canada's Walk of Fame.

 Jason Priestley was nominated for best lead actor in a comedy series for The Movie Network's Nova Scotia-filmed Call Me Fitz.

 In 2013, Priestley directed one episode of the CTV television series Satisfaction.

+Starting in 2024 Priestley appeared in Wild Cards in a recurring role as George Graham, the father of the show's heroine.

 Personal life

 In 1999, Priestley crashed his Porsche car into a telephone pole in Hollywood Hills and was arrested for driving while under the influence.
 His driver's license was suspended for a year, and he was ordered to complete an alcohol-management program.

-Priestley and make-up artist Ashlee Peterson married on February 2, 1999 and divorced 11 months later on January 2, 2000.
+Priestley and make-up artist Ashlee Peterson married on February 2, 1999, and divorced 11 months later on January 2, 2000.
 On May 14, 2005, Priestley married Naomi Lowde, also a make-up artist.
 On July 2, 2007, the couple had a daughter, Ava Veronica.
 On April 13, 2009, Priestley announced that he and his wife were expecting their second child.
 On July 9, 2009, the couple had a son, Dashiell Orson.

 On July 9, 2007, he revealed on Late Night with Conan O'Brien that he had become an American citizen several weeks earlier.

 Priestley's sister, Justine, is also an actor and appeared in a couple of episodes of the 90210 spin-off Melrose Place, in 1996.

 In 2013, the restaurant chain Tim Hortons created a new doughnut in Priestley's honor, called The Priestley.
-It was not rolled out on a nationwide scale, however.
+The new doughnut was not rolled out on a nationwide scale, though.

 On May 6, 2014, HarperOne published Priestley's autobiography Jason Priestley: A Memoir.

-Race-car driving
+Motorsports

 Priestley's hobbies include race-car driving.
 He rallied a Toyota Celica All-Trac ST185 in the SCCA Pro Rally Series during the early to mid-1990s.
 He has provided commentary and interviews of racers for ABC's TV coverage of IndyCar racing.
 Priestley transitioned toward circuit racing in 1996.
 Over the following two seasons, he drove Ford Mustangs in IMSA GTS, USRRC GT1, and Motorola Cup competition with Multimatic Motorsports.
 In 1999, he participated in the first Gumball 3000 rally, driving a Lotus Esprit V-8.
 On August 11, 2002, he was seriously injured during a practice run at the Kentucky Speedway when his Indy Pro Series car crashed into a wall at nearly 180 miles per hour.

 According to a January 2008 Associated Press article, it was announced that Priestley would become a joint owner in a new IndyCar Series team.
 The new team was known as Rubicon Race Team managed by co-owner Jim Freudenberg.
 They initially entered a car in the 2008 Indianapolis 500.
 The car was prepared by Indianapolis-based Sam Schmidt Motorsports and the driver was Max Papis.